The best no annual fee credit cards

-If you’re new to miles and points (or credit cards in general), you probably can’t conceive why any sucker would pay an annual fee just for the privilege of using a credit card, especially when there are so many free credit cards on the market.
-That’s a phase we’ve all gone through — and while the best credit cards for travel do have annual fees, there are also plenty of worthwhile no-annual-fee credit cards.
+New to miles and points (or credit cards in general) and trying to understand why any sucker would pay an annual fee just for the privilege of using a credit card, especially when there are so many free credit cards on the market?
+That’s a phase we’ve all gone through.
+And while the best credit cards for travel do have annual fees, there are also plenty of worthwhile no-annual-fee credit cards.

-You may not expect it, but many no-annual-fee cards earn more points than some cards with high annual fees, though they have fewer amazing benefits.
+You may be surprised, but many no-annual-fee cards earn more points than some cards with high annual fees, though they have fewer amazing benefits.
 That makes them great complements to your powerhouse travel credit cards.
 Plus, certain no-annual-fee cards have phenomenal welcome bonuses.
-For example, you can earn $500 cash back when you apply for the Ink Business Cash Credit Card and meet minimum spending requirements.
+For example, you can earn $750 cash back when you apply for the Ink Business Cash Credit Card and meet minimum spending requirements.
 This is an excellent deal for a card with no annual fee.

 Below are our picks for the best no-annual-fee credit cards.
 The best card for your wallet depends on your finances and travel goals.